-Mid-season checks were performed in mid-June; no issues were identified.
+Mid-season checks will be performed in mid-June.

 No issues to report.

 We received additional funding to augment the bird and anuran team's capacity to complete a 10-year trend analysis for birds, as well as for anurans, using all of the CWMP data from Canada and the US.
 These projects are described further in the next section.